kunpengcompute/KAE/docs/en/user_guide.md

 This section provides methods of using the KAEZlib compression library in distributed storage scenarios.

-Compile and install the software by referring to [Installation Guide](./installation_guide.md).
 You can use either of the following methods to link the zlib compression library to the application layer:

 - Specify the runtime loading path of **libz.so** during application compilation.
 Use the following compilation options for linking: